TheFishNextDoor/Tasks/README.md

 ### DAMAGE_ITEM
 - **Description:** Triggered when a player's item takes damage.
 - **Associated Data:**
-    - Player: The player whose item is damaged
     - Location: The location of the player
     - Entity: The player whose item is damaged
     - Item: The damaged item